Ian MacGregor: National Coal Board

 His next role was as head of the National Coal Board (NCB), approved in person by Thatcher.
 The appointment, announced on 28 March 1983, was greeted with considerable disdain by the National Union of Mineworkers, in particular its president Arthur Scargill.
 Scargill was concerned at MacGregor's uncompromising business methods, branding MacGregor "the American butcher of British industry."
 MacGregor replied that he was "a plastic surgeon" whose job was to "try to rebuild damaged features."
-There was also criticism that at the age of 70 MacGregor was too old for the enormity of the task.
+There was also criticism that at the age of 70 MacGregor was too old for the scale of the task.

 MacGregor's approach to turning the NCB into a profitable concern was similar to the line he had taken at British Steel: cut jobs and close unprofitable pits.
 This led to the protracted and increasingly bitter 1984–1985 miner's strike.
 Despite many meetings between the two opposing sides no agreement was ever reached, and the UK coal industry continued its decline when the strike finished.
 As of 2013, there were three deep coal mines operating in the UK; by the end of 2015 they had all gone with the closure of Kellingley, the UK's last deep colliery.